Rose Bowl Game: Conference tie-ins

 From 1947 to 2024, the Rose Bowl Game traditionally hosted conference champions from the Big Ten and Pac-12, or the champions of their predecessors.
 Starting in 2002, the Rose Bowl Game occasionally deviated from its traditional matchups for use in "national championship" systems.
 In 2002 and 2006 (the games following the 2001 and 2005 seasons), under the Bowl Championship Series (BCS) system, the Rose Bowl was designated as its championship game, and hosted the top two teams determined by the BCS system.
+In 2010, TCU of the Mountain West was selected to fill Oregon's spot in the Bowl, to maintain the traditional "East v.
+West" matchup.
 As of the 2014 season, the Rose Bowl became part of the College Football Playoff (CFP) as one of the New Year's Six bowls—the top six major bowl games in the national championship system—hosting one of the semifinal games every three years.
 During non-CFP years, the Rose Bowl reverted to its traditional Pac-12/Big Ten matchup, unless the champions from those conferences were selected to play in the CFP.

 Beginning in the 2024 season, when the CFP expanded to 12 teams, the Rose Bowl Game is designated to host a quarterfinal or semifinal, along with the other New Year's Six bowls on a rotating basis.
 When the Rose Bowl hosts a quarterfinal, the CFP selection committee will assign the Big Ten champion to the bowl if it is one of the top four conference champions in the final poll.
 Once every three years, the Rose Bowl will be played as a semifinal game one week after New Year's Day.
 If the Big Ten champion is one of the top two seeds, they will be assigned to the Rose Bowl.
 During the 2024 and 2025 seasons, the Pac-12 champion cannot qualify for the playoff as one of the top four seeds due to the conference only having two teams; as such, the Rose Bowl cannot be guaranteed a Pac-12 team.